This is page

 visit www.upweypotters.com

-to see latest news and details of Workshops.
+to see their website with latest news and details of Exhibitions & Workshops.

 Bill is

 involved with this Group.
-The group's website has been set up under its own
+The group's website is at https://sites.google.com/site/dorsetpotterygroup/home

-activities, exhibitions and the Bridport Millennium Ammonite Project
+Annual exhibitions were staged at Bridport Art Centre.
+See details of activities, exhibitions and the Bridport Millennium Ammonite Project.

 This mosiac was made by Bill as a copy of one in the Dorset County Museum.